iandennismiller/diamond-patterns/Readme.rst

 .. .. image:: https://coveralls.io/repos/github/iandennismiller/diamond-patterns/badge.svg?branch=master
 ..     :target: https://coveralls.io/github/iandennismiller/diamond-patterns?branch=master

+**Diamond-Patterns** is a collection of patterns, along with software for applying those patterns to a directory.
+Patterns consist of code templates and documentation that describes how to use each one.
+There are patterns for several kinds of knowledge work: documents, projects, presentations, software, websites, and more.
+See `the list of available patterns <https://diamond-patterns.readthedocs.io/en/latest/patterns.html>`_.

 Usage
 -----

-The ``pattern`` command will apply a pattern to the current directory.
+The ``diamond`` command is used to control **Diamond-Patterns**.

-The following example applies the ``article`` pattern:
+pattern
+^^^^^^^

+Create a folder called ``my-letter``.
+Apply the ``letter`` pattern to it:

 ::

-    mkdir article
+    mkdir my-letter
-    cd article
+    cd my-letter
-    diamond pattern article
+    diamond pattern letter

+list
+^^^^

 List all available patterns: